-Starting out with colors and character styles, as you’re building out your designs, you’re able to quickly add either by pressing the plus button, right-clicking on an element, or using the corresponding shortcut – and what’s neat about assets, is that they can be added at any point in your project and you’ll still be able to make global edits.
-To quickly catch you up, you can also select an entire artboard to add any missing colors or character styles all at once.
-Once added, just like layers, you’re able to rename and rearrange your assets to keep them organized – and if you’re like me, sometimes the colors just have to flow.
+Starting out with colours and character styles, as you’re building out your designs, you’re able to quickly add either by pressing the plus button, right-clicking on an element or using the corresponding shortcut - and what’s neat about assets, is that they can be added at any point in your project and you’ll still be able to make global edits.
+To quickly catch you up, you can also select an entire artboard to add any missing colours or character styles all at once.
+Once added, just like layers, you’re able to rename and rearrange your assets to keep them organised - and if you’re like me, sometimes the colours just have to flow.

 Now, the most obvious benefit of adding assets is quick access.
-At any point in a project I can apply a color or character style to a selected layer by simply clicking on it in the assets panel, and even if I have multiple layers selected, they’ll apply to them all.
+At any point in a project I can apply a colour or character style to a selected layer by simply clicking it in the assets panel and even if I have multiple layers selected, they’ll apply to them all.
 But what if, later on in a project, your creative direction changes.
-Imagine having to go through every single artboard to update your highlight color.
-Well, as along as that color exists as an asset – and again, it can be added after the fact – all you have to do is right click on the color, choose edit, then make the change.
+Imagine having to go through every single artboard to update your highlight colour.
+Well, as along as that colour exists as an asset - and again, it can be added after the fact - all you have to do is right click the colour, choose edit, then make the change.
 It’ll not only update on your active artboard, but across your entire document.

-So that’s colors and character styles, but what about symbols?
-In short, a symbol can be a single layer, or multiple layers, and just like a smart object in Photoshop, it will appear as one.
+So that’s colours and character styles, but what about symbols?
+In short, a symbol can be a single layer or multiple layers and just like a smart object in Photoshop, it will appear as one.
 Let’s use this element as an example since it’s likely to be used across multiple artboards.
-In the layers panel, I’m going to select all layers that I want included, then I can either use the Command/CTRL + K shortcut, or hop over to my assets panel and press the + button beside Symbols.
+In the layers panel, I’m going to select all layers that I want included, then I can either use the Command/CTRL + K shortcut or hop over to my assets panel and press the + button beside Symbols.

-Double-clicking on a symbol will let me access the individual layers, and in this case, I want to change the background color.
+Double-clicking a symbol will let me access the individual layers and in this case, I want to change the background colour.
 As I adjust the Fill to the right, all instances update at the same time, no matter where they are on the document.

-And that’s a look at how assets can be used in Adobe XD to reuse colors, character styles, and symbols, and just as importantly, keep your projects up to date.
-In a future video, we’ll also take a look at how symbols can be linked between documents – both locally and in the cloud.
+And that’s a look at how assets can be used in Adobe XD to reuse colours, character styles and symbols and just as importantly, keep your projects up to date.
+In a future video, we’ll also take a look at how symbols can be linked between documents - both locally and in the cloud.

-The Assets panel keeps your design elements organized.
-Rename and manage your custom colors, character styles, and components.
+The Assets panel keeps your design elements organised.
+Rename and manage your customised colours, character styles and components.
 Reorder frequently used elements by dragging them to the top of the list.
-Organize your assets by primary and secondary colors and list character styles by H1 tag hierarchy.
+Organise your assets by primary and secondary colours and list character styles by H1 tag hierarchy.